1854books/VCRM/README.md

 everything.
 It is the will to exist that make us manifest, but we deny this.
 The will is identical with the motor nerves.
-When I see an object there is no will; when its sensations are carried to the brain, there comes the reaction, which says "Do this", or "Do not do this", and this state of the ego-substance is what is called will.
+When I see an object there is no will; when its sensations are carried to the brain, there comes the reaction, which says “Do this“, or “Do not do this“, and this state of the ego-substance is what is called will.
 There cannot be a single particle of will which is not a reaction.
 So many things precede will.
 It is only a manufactured something out of the ego, and the ego is